dart-lang/build/builder_pkgs/mockito/README.md

   * Poor refactoring support: rename method and you need manually search/replace it's usage in when/verify clauses.
   * Poor support from IDE: no code-completion, no hints on argument types, can't jump to definition

-Dart-mockito fixes it - stubbing and verifing are first-class citisens.
+Dart-mockito fixes it - stubbing and verifing are first-class citizens.

 ## Let's create mocks
 ```dart